Figure 1: Integrative modelling of infection cycles.

-During infection, pathogens undergo complex life cycles, interact with molecular systems of their hosts, and disturb and hijack host molecular machines for their own purposes.
-In our lab, we aim at creating comprehensive multi-scale models of entire infection cycles to discover host–pathogen interactions and identify which of them are the most crucial for infection.
-To this end, we integrate systems biology data with structural information using novel systems biology and structural modelling methods.
-We then characterise the most promising interactions using bioinformatics and wet-lab experiments.
+We now try to apply our experience and methods for modelling molecular structures to modelling entire molecular processes and systems, such as viral infection cycles.
+During infection, viruses undergo complex life cycles, interact with molecular systems of their hosts, and disturb and hijack host molecular machines for their own purposes.
+We aim to create comprehensive multiscale models of entire infection cycles to discover host–pathogen interactions and identify which of them are the most crucial for infection.
+To this end, we integrate systems biology multi-omics data with structural information using novel systems biology and structural modelling methods.
+We then characterise the most promising interactions using bioinformatics and wet-lab experiments

-Our group will be located in a brand-new infection biology institute, the Centre for Structural Systems Biology (CSSB), just next to EMBL Hamburg on the DESY campus.
-Our research is highly collaborative and will involve common projects with other EMBL and CSSB groups, CSSB partners, and external groups.
-We are just starting to build our research group and aim at assembling an interdisciplinary team of scientists who combine bioinformatics with wet-lab experimentation.
+Our lab is located in the Centre for Structural Systems Biology (CSSB), right next to EMBL Hamburg on the DESY campus.
+We are an interdisciplinary team of scientists who combine bioinformatics with wet-lab experimentation.
+Our research is highly collaborative and involves common projects with other EMBL and CSSB groups, CSSB partners, and external groups.